GudbjorgVidja/TakeAway/README.md

       new text
     - in Karfa: a listener observing the contents of Karfa, to calculate the total price of the order.
     - in PontunController: a listener on the last selected item from a listView of the menu, to add that item to Karfa.
+    - in PontunController: binding the listView in Karfa with the observableList<Veitingar> from the backend
+    - in Pontuncontroller: binding Heildarverd from the backend with the label
+    - In VidskiptavinurDialog: two bidirectional bindings
+        - contents from textfields bound with Vidskiptavinur values of name and address
+    - in ViðskiptavinurDialog: ilagi takkin disableProperty bundið við textfields fyrir nafn og heimilisfang.

 ## Documentation